Surgical Residency Program

 The vast majority of training takes place at Mass General, with the focus on the primary components of general surgery.
 Several months are spent on outside rotations at Newton-Wellesley and Salem Hospitals, offering residents exposure to community hospital practice, teaching independence and autonomy.

 As a leader in the world of medical simulation, Mass General has developed innovative uses of simulation for the education of residents.
-The simulation program uses a combination of wet lab, dry lab and in-situ simulation to educate residents and medical students.
+The simulation program uses a combination of robotic skills, wet lab, dry lab and in-situ simulation to educate residents and medical students.
 We are one of the main teaching hubs for the Advanced Trauma Operative Management course, the Advanced Trauma Life Support course, Fundamentals of Laparoscopic Surgery and other programs sponsored by the American College of Surgery.
 We are actively engaged with industry to develop and test some of the newest simulation techniques and offer the opportunity for residents to not just learn but to also teach/develop such programs.
-During the 2016-17 academic year, we introduced a new robotic skills simulation curriculum.

 More than half of our residents elect to take time away from clinical training, usually two years, for research or to pursue advanced degrees.
 The department is extremely supportive of these electives, and helps each resident select an appropriate laboratory for this experience, be it at Mass General or elsewhere.
 The department has six endowed fellowships for support of resident research and guarantees salary support for any resident during this research experience.
 With this availability of funds, residents often have opportunities to work in the foremost laboratories in the country.